-Monitoring of environmental or social characteristics and due diligence
+Monitoring and due diligence

-Candriam continuously monitors environmental and social characteristics, as well as the proportion of sustainable investments applicable to the financial product, through its ESG Investment Policy, committees, and independent compliance checks.
+It is crucial to continuously monitor sustainable investments, which is ensured by an ESG Investment Policy, Committees and independent compliance checks.
 In the event of a breach, it is reviewed by the risk management department and the Sustainable Risk Committee that decide on suitable action.
-Due diligence on the underlying assets of the financial product is carried out by Portfolio Management and Risk Management Departments.
+The due diligence on the underlying assets of the financial product is carried out by Portfolio Management and Risk Management Departments.
 It is supported by a tool that contains regulatory and contractual constraints and aims to prevent errors.

-Sustainability indicators, data sources and correction of data-related issuesTo achieve the environmental or social characteristics of Candriam Article 8 products, Candriam implements climate and social related Key Performance Indicators (KPIs) in directly managed investment strategies, as outlined in the prospectus, which may vary by product.
+Sustainability indicators, data sources and correction of data-related issues

-In accordance with their prospectus, some of these products aim to achieve a lower carbon footprint or carbon intensity, either relative to their respective benchmark or through an absolute threshold.
-Depending on the product's investment strategy, other indicators may also be defined, such as a higher ESG score than the benchmark.
+To achieve the sustainable investment objective of Candriam Article 9 products, Candriam implements climate and social related Key Performance Indicators (KPIs) in directly managed investment strategies, as outlined in the prospectus, which may vary by product.
+In accordance with their prospectus, may aim to achieve a carbon footprint lower than their respective benchmark.
+Depending on the product's investment strategy other indicators may be defined (i.e. climate change, temperature objective, ESG score).